use-ink/ink-docs/docs/getting-started/running.md

 https://paritytech.github.io/canvas-ui

-The UI will connect to the locally running node by default.
+Now configure the UI to connect to the locally running node:

+- Click on the dropdown selector at bottom left corner.
+- Choose the "Local Node".

 ![An image of the Canvas UI connected to the local node](./assets/canvas-settings.png)